wnchan/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you have a double degree, double major or a major-minor, you are required to choose only one major.
+If you have a <a href="#glossary-double-degree" style="text-decoration: underline; color: black;">double degree</a>, <a href="#glossary-double-major" style="text-decoration: underline; color: black;">double major</a> or a major-minor, you are required to choose only one major.
 Please select any one of the majors listed below.
 </div>

 For now, we accept the following majors in National University of Singapore(NUS):